williamsnell/hexchess/docs/sampling/notes.md

 the weights, recalculate the remainder (if we're dealing with integers, we need to make sure not to undercount the number of samples,) and then call the divisor method on what's left.

-In python, the fully code for the biased remainder/divisor method is now:
+In python, the full code for the biased remainder/divisor method is now:

 ```python
 def divvy_remainder_biased(num_samples, num_options, divisor, bias, choice_list):